-Original budget compared to final budget - During the year, the District made slight modifications to its water supply original budget.
-There was a need for slight amendments to increase or decrease either the original estimated revenues or original budgeted appropriations.
+Original budget compared to final budget - During the year, the District made modifications to its water supply original budget.
+There was a need for amendments to increase or decrease either the original estimated revenues or original budgeted appropriations.
 After careful review of six months revenues and appropriations, modifications were made to the revenue line items based on more accurate projections for the remainder of the year.
 Appropriations were modified in the same manner based on accurate projections for the next six months.
-Most of the changes occurred in the project expenditures part of the budget.
+Most of the changes occurred in the project reimbursements part of the budget.
 Generally, the movement of the appropriations between departments was not significant.
-Total appropriations were increased from the original budget by \$604,195.
+Total revenues were increased from the original budget by approximately \$5 million whereas total appropriations were increased from the original budget by approximately \$110 thousand.

-Final budget compared to actual results - The District's budget projected expenditures for the water supply fund of \$7.2 million.
-The District finished the budget year with expenditures of \$5.4 million, which was \$1.8 million or 25.3% less than budgeted.
+Final budget compared to actual results - The District's budget projected expenditures for the water supply fund of \$5.8 million.
+The District finished the budget year with expenditures of \$3.9 million, which was \$1.8 million or 31.6% less than budgeted.
 The difference was mostly attributable to Aquifer Storage Recovery Project, Monterey Peninsula Desalination Project, local water supply projects, and other reimbursement projects being \$1.7 million under budget due to deferral of projects to next fiscal year.

-The District's budget projected operating revenues for the water supply fund of \$6.2 million.
-The District finished the budget year with operating revenues of \$6.4 million, which was \$145 thousand or 2.3% more than budgeted.
-The difference was mostly attributable to property taxes being approximately \$217 thousand over budget and connection charges being approximately \$158 thousand over budget offset by project reimbursements being approximately \$200 thousand under budget.
+The District's budget projected operating revenues for the water supply fund of \$11.7 million.
+The District finished the budget year with operating revenues of \$12.3 million, which was \$563 thousand or 4.8% more than budgeted.
+The difference was mostly attributable to property taxes being approximately \$174 thousand over budget, connection charges being approximately \$222 thousand over budget and user fees being approximately \$231 thousand over budget.